 Web Browsers Show Your Site’s Title Tag:

-Any popular web browser, such as Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera has at least one thing in common – title tags are displayed on the tabs, as shown below:
+Any modern web browser, such as Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera has at least one thing in common — title tags are displayed on the tabs, as shown below:

 Search Engine Results Show Your Title Tag:

-A targeted keyword search, branded keyword search or a brand search for your website returns search snippets of your website, as shown below.
-The first, highlighted line in a search snippet is the title tag of a page.
+A brand search for your website using your brand name returns search snippets of your website, as shown below.
+The first, blue line in a search snippet is the title tag of a page.

 Filenames of Saved Web Pages Include Title Tags:

 When you try to save a web page, the default name of the file appears in the form of its title tag, as shown below: